joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/04/08/arts/music/hal-willner-dead.html?searchResultPosition=9

 **Trump-Biden Election Off-Limits for US Bettors (So Far)**\
-`Double down on Donald, or bet the farm on Biden?
+`Double down on Donald, or bet big on Biden?
 Plenty of Americans would like the chance to place a bet on the upcoming presidential election (and sports books would love to take their money), but so far, it is not legal anywhere in the country.`\
 https://nytimes.com/aponline/2020/04/08/us/ap-us-betting-on-elections.html?searchResultPosition=10